• 9954 Indian Hindu Conch 2 scaled

 Private Uk collection

-White marble conch shell carved with a stylized lotus motif.
-This type of right-spiraling conch holds deep ritual significance in Hinduism, particularly in connection with the god Vishnu, for whom the conch is both an emblem and a sacred instrument representing life.
-The god is often portrayed holding a conch.
+This white conch shell is beautifully carved with a stylized lotus motif.
+This type of right-spiralling conch holds deep ritual significance in Hinduism, particularly in connection with the god Vishnu, for whom the conch symbolises the primordial sound of Om from which the universe was created.
+The preserver god is often portrayed holding a conch shell in his upper left hand.
+In general the conch is an important ritual implement in both Hindu and Buddhist tradition, as Vishnu’s attribute and as a ritual instrument in Tibetan Buddhism.

 The shell has an excellent patina from years of ritual use.